26 Apr Stretch Your Ad Dollars with Co-Marketing

-By utilizing co-marketing, a brand can get their message in front of a completely new audience that is loyal to their partnering brand.
+By utilizing co-marketing, a brand can get its message in front of a completely new audience that is loyal to its partnering brand.
 Both companies reach new consumers and build a new audience.
 It can also help to vary your message, as often marketers have trouble retelling the same facts or slogans in different ways.

 Choosing the right partner

 No professional wants to bring on a task with high stress and limited return.
-That being said, if you choose the right partner Co-marketing can heighten both companies brand and sales in an extremely cost effective manner.
+So, if you choose the right partner, co-marketing can heighten both companies brand and sales in an extremely cost-effective manner.

 Our own Co-marketing campaign

-We personally work with many companies on Co-marketing campaigns and they aren’t as obvious as Chase & Quilted Northern.
-Without using exact names and details let me give you an example.
-Among our client list we have several small power equipment dealerships that are appropriated funds to advertise from a house hold name brand they carry.
-Multiple non-competing dealerships from different areas of the DMA pooled their money along with the appropriate co-op funds and bought television ads and other traditional forms of advertising that are costly at a fraction of the cost to their budget.
-This allows them to not only advertise their location but be paired with a long standing brand name.
-In turn the brand name also receives brand awareness advertising.
-This is literally an everybody wins deal.
+We personally work with many companies on Co-marketing campaigns, and they aren’t as obvious as Chase & Quilted Northern.
+Without using exact names and details, let me give you an example.
+Among our client list, we have several small power equipment dealerships with funds to advertise from a household name brand they carry.
+Multiple non-competing dealerships from different areas of the DMA pooled their money along with the appropriate co-op funds and bought television ads and other traditional forms of advertising that are costly at a fraction of the cost of their budget.
+This allows them to not only advertise their location but be paired with a long-standing brand name.
+In turn, the brand name also receives brand awareness advertising.
+This is literally an everybody-wins deal.
 The audience reached was heightened due to the larger pot of money for ad placement.
 Alone none of those dealerships could have afforded to buy air time.

 Written by: Holly Dunbar, Social Media Manager